microsoft/o365-moodle/local/o365docs/local_o365.md

 4.  **Switch matched users to Office 365 (OpenID Connect) authentication**

 This requires the "Match" setting above to be enabled.
 When a user is matched, enabling this setting will switch their authentication method to OpenID Connect.
 They will then log in to Moodle with their Office 365 credentials.
 Note: Please ensure the OpenID Connect authentication plugin is enabled if you want to use this setting.

+5.  **Assign users to application during sync**

+This will assign Azure AD users to the Moodle application in Azure.
+This will add the Moodle tile to the user's app launcher, and enable Moodle access if the "User assignment required to access app" setting is enabled in the Azure application.

+6.  **Sync Office 365 profile photos to Moodle in cron job**

+This will sync users' profile photos into Moodle and set the Moodle user's profile photo to that image.
+Note that this can increase the time it takes to run user sync significantly.

+7.  **Sync Office 365 profile photos to Moodle on login**

+If enabled, the user's Office 365 profile photo will be synced upon their log in to Moodle.
+This can be a more performant solution than (6) but users may experience a slightly delay in seeing profile photo updates.

 #### User Creation Restriction